Talk Title: “Pandemic Engineering: Accessible Tools for Lowering Risk and Spread of Infection”

-Speaker: Richard Corsi, Dean, College of Engineering, UC Davis
+Speaker: Richard Corsi, Dean of the College of Engineering, UC Davis

 Abstract: COVID-19 is an airborne infectious disease.
-As such, far more attention should be paid to reducing the inhalation dose of virus-laden aerosol particles in both the near field (close contact) and far-field (shared indoor air).
-This presentation will provide background on the infector to receptor pathway for transmission of COVID-19, and engineering approaches to disrupt transmission by reducing the inhaled dose of respiratory aerosols.
-Particular attention will be paid to the development of technologies that are more accessible to those without the resources needed to reduce infections in their own families, schools, and general communities.
-The Corsi-Rosenthal box will be discussed as an example of a highly effective and relatively low-cost do-it-yourself air cleaner that is sweeping North America and beyond.
+As such, far more attention should be paid to reducing the inhalation dose of virus-laden aerosol particles in both the near field (close contact) and far field (shared indoor air).
+This presentation will provide background on the infector-to=receptor pathway for transmission of COVID-19, and engineering approaches to disrupt transmission by reducing the inhaled dose of respiratory aerosols.
+Particular attention will be paid to the development of technologies that are more accessible to those without the resources needed to reduce infections in their own families, schools and general communities.
+The Corsi-Rosenthal box will be discussed as an example of a highly effective and relatively low-cost do-it-yourself air cleaner that is gaining popularity in North America and beyond.

-About the Series: CITRIS Research Exchange delivers fresh perspectives on information technology and society from distinguished academic, industry, and civic leaders.
-Free and open to the public, this series highlights leading voices on societal-scale research issues.
-Each seminar takes place on Wednesdays from 12:00 pm to 1:00 pm PT.
-Have a suggestion for a great speaker?
-Please use this form to suggest potential speakers for our series.
+About the Series: CITRIS Research Exchange delivers fresh perspectives on information technology and society from distinguished academic, industry and civic leaders.
+Free and open to the public, these seminars feature leading voices on societal-scale research issues.
+Presentations take place on Wednesdays from noon to 1 p.m.
+PT.
+Have an idea for a great talk?
+Please feel free to suggest potential speakers for our series.

 Sign up to receive the latest news and updates from CITRIS: http://bit.ly/SubscribeCITRIS